eddieantonio/cmput296/lab-2.md

 Refresh the page (Linux/Windows: <kbd>F5</kbd>, macOS: <kbd>Cmd</kbd> + <kbd>R</kbd>).

 In the network panel, there should be a list of requests.
-Click the request whose name is `probably-does-note-exist-hopefully.html`.
+Click the request whose name is `probably-does-note-exist-hopefully`.

-Ensure you are viewing the "Headers" tab within the "Network" panel for `probably-does-note-exist-hopefully.html`.
+Ensure you are viewing the "Headers" tab within the "Network" panel for `probably-does-note-exist-hopefully`.

 For the next question, study the information under the "General" heading.